The AS Level / A Level in Religious Studies is the social study of Religion and Religious practices, located in the Sixth Form Academy (SFA).

 It focuses on contemporary issues and encourages you to engage critically.
 The course covers three topics, An Introduction to the Study of Religion (Buddhism), An Introduction to Religion and Ethics and the Philosophy of Religion.
 The three topics are carried over into the second year covering different topics and making synoptic links to AS work.
-This is located in the Sixth Form Academy (SFA).

-Applying for A Levels?
-Click Apply Now on any ONE of the subjects you are interested in studying, complete the online application form and then book an Information Evening to meet the tutors and discuss your preferred choices.
-You can then choose your subjects on the night!
+Applying for AS Levels or A Levels?
+Click ‘Apply Now’ on any ONE of the subjects you are interested in studying.
+Complete the online application form, where you will be asked to specify your other two choices.
+Then book an Interview appointment to meet the tutors and discuss your preferred choices.

 A minimum of six GCSEs at Grade C or above including English Language.

-This specification provides a suitable foundation for the study of Religious Studies or a related area through a range of higher education courses (e.g. a degree course in this area or a related discipline), progression to the next level of Vocational Qualifications (e.g. through its contribution to the development of candidate's study skills and understanding of ethical and social issues).
+This specification provides a suitable foundation for the study of Religious Studies or a related area through a range of higher education courses (e.g. a degree course in this area), progression to the next level of Vocational Qualifications (e.g. through its contribution to the development of candidate's study skills and understanding of ethical and social issues).

-AS Unit 2.
-An Introduction to Religion and Ethics - this section provides learners with the opportunity to undertake an in-depth and broad study of four fundamental ethical themes: ethical thought, Aquinas’ Natural Law, Fletcher’s Situation Ethics and Utilitarianism.
+Unit 2: An Introduction to Religion and Ethics - this section provides learners with the opportunity to undertake an in-depth and broad study of four fundamental ethical themes: ethical thought, Aquinas’ Natural Law, Fletcher’s Situation Ethics and Utilitarianism.
 An Introduction to Philosophy of Religion – this section provides learners with the opportunity to undertake an in-depth and broad study of four fundamental philosophical themes: arguments for the existence of God - inductive, arguments for the existence of God – deductive, challenges to religious belief and religious experience.